novnc/noVNC/docs/API-internal.md

 ## 1.2 Callbacks

-For the Mouse, Keyboard and Display objects the callback functions are assigned to configuration attributes, just as for the RFB object.
+For the Mouse, Keyboard, Display and Clipboard objects the callback functions are assigned to configuration attributes, just as for the RFB object.
 The WebSock module has a method named 'on' that takes two parameters: the callback event name, and the callback function.